ZEISS Microscopy Knowledge Base

 Task running:

-Grey bar with icons: green square, blue square with white arrow, up caret, menu, cyan circular arrows
+Gray toolbar with green square, blue icon with white circular arrow, up caret, hamburger menu, blue circular arrow

 Task completed:

-Grey bar icons: left arrow, blue square with white arrow, up caret, menu, green circle with white check
+Toolbar with left curved arrow, blue square icon with white corner arrow, up caret, hamburger menu, green checkmark

 Viewing the results